-Why would a diver kill lionfish?
-Because lionfish are not a natural part of the environment here.
+Why would a diver kill a lionfish?
+Because lionfish are not a part of this environment.
 They are an invasive species.
-Their presence here hurts local fish populations.
-It’s also become a serious threat to the reef itself.
+They hurt the local fish population.
+They hurt the reef, too.

 Lionfish are native to the South Pacific and Indian oceans.
 There, they live in balance with other creatures.
-Birds and fish eat lionfish eggs, while larger predators eat lionfish.
-But in the Atlantic Ocean, they have no natural predators.
-There is nothing to keep the lionfish population in check.
+In the Atlantic Ocean, lionfish have no predators, so there is less balance.

 Getting a Fin‑hold

-So…how did these lionfish get in the Atlantic Ocean in the first place?
-There are some interesting theories.
-They arrived here trapped in the ballast tank of Pacific cargo ships.
-A breeding pair escaped from a Florida aquarium during Hurricane Andrew.
-A hotel accidentally pumped lionfish out to sea from its lobby aquarium.
+So…how did these lionfish get in the Atlantic Ocean?
+There are some interesting theories: They arrived here trapped in ballast tanks of cargo ships.
+Or, a breeding pair escaped from an aquarium during Hurricane Andrew.